FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

-Cratere et al. (2024)~\cite{cratereEfficientFPGAacceleratedConvolutional2024} implemented four CNNs on the Avnet Ultra96-V2 board for cloud detection.
-These CNNs were implemented with Vitis AI \cite{amdVitisAIUser2025} and the Xilinx B1600 DPU IP core \cite{amdDPUCZDX8GZynqUltraScale2025}.
-They comprised of Pixel-Net, Patch-Net, Scene-Net, and a U-Net-based network.
-Data from Sentinel2 Level-2A (L2A) products \cite{esaSentinel2Products2025} was used to train and test these networks.
-To reduce the memory footprint of these CNNs, Vitis AI performed pruning, introducing sparsity in the networks, and quantization, reducing the arithmetic representation to an 8-bit integer.
-Consequently, the networks' parameters and operations were reduced by up to 98.6\% and 90.7\%, respectively.
+\phantomsection \textbf{Cratere et al. (2024)~\cite{cratereEfficientFPGAacceleratedConvolutional2024}} implemented four CNNs on the Avnet Ultra96-V2 board for cloud detection.
+These NNs were Pixel-Net, Patch-Net, Scene-Net, and a U-Net-based network.
+They were implemented using AMD DPU and Vitis AI, leveraging quantization and pruning to introduce sparsity and reduce the memory footprint.
+Data from Sentinel2 Level-2A (L2A) products \cite{esaSentinel2Products2025} was used to train and test these NNs.
+Consequently, this method reduced the networks' parameters and operations by up to 98.6\% and 90.7\%, respectively.

-The results showed that the number of false positives was maintained under 1\%, and the accuracy loss was only 0.1-0.3\% after pruning and 0.1-0.6\% after quantization.
-Moreover, Scene-Net and U-Net demonstrated the lowest inference time for processing a 256x256 image, with execution times of 17.5 ms and 26.7 ms, respectively.
+The number of false positives remained below 1\%, and the accuracy loss was only 0.1-0.3\% after pruning and 0.1-0.6\% after quantization.
+Moreover, Scene-Net and U-Net demonstrated the lowest inference times for processing a 256x256 image, at 17.5 ms and 26.7 ms, respectively.